zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 `Invariant TSC` is specified by a combination of `constant_tsc` and `nonstop_tsc` flags.

-In the most cases you can trust `Invariant TSC` and use it for high-precision measurements (however, there are still some problems, e.g. synchronization problems on large multi-processor systems).
+In the most cases, you can trust `Invariant TSC` and use it for high-precision measurements (however, there are still some problems, e.g. synchronization problems on large multi-processor systems).

 **TSC and out-of-order execution**